Our Partnerships for a Lasting Impact

 In 2020 Johnson & Johnson UK, established a three year partnership with Mental Health UK to fund four Community Mental Health Navigators.
 The Navigators operate within community settings to address non-clinical needs such as housing, money problems, employment, physical well-being, and direct people to local social prescribing opportunities alongside any specialist care they are receiving; reducing pressure on clinical services and helping people who are severely affected by mental illness to effectively navigate the often complex support system.

-The first Mental Health Navigators are now in post, with one in Grimsby (England) and one in Bridgend (Wales).
-A further two Navigators will be appointed in Scotland and Northern Ireland in 2021.
-To date, the Navigators have worked with 174 patients and supported 58 front line community health workers.
+The first Mental Health Navigators were appointed in 2020, with one in Grimsby (England) and one in Bridgend (Wales).
+In 2021, a further two Navigators were appointed, with one in Scotland and one in Northern Ireland.

 Investing in the Next Generation of Health Care Talent